MartinDawson/waracle-test/README.md

 run `yarn install`
-run `yarn test` to run all unit tests run `yarn start` to start the app
+run `yarn test`, then press 'a' to run all unit tests run `yarn start` to start the app

 Things that can be improved: